quincy443/Test2022LondonADBv2/README.md

 ### A. Distance Sensor _(1)(2)_

 Terabee Distance sensor is connected to the smartphone via USB cable.
-The tested sensor has a maximum range of 60 meter, but as observed buildings in Hong Kong have "ceilings" of height ranged from 2 meters to X.
+The tested sensor has a maximum range of 60 meter.
+Personal observation concluded that the height of the extended roof of Chinese tenements in Hong Kong is below 12 meters.

 ### B. Bubble Level _(3)(4)_